typesafegithub/github-workflows-kt/docs/user-guide/getting_started.md

    Explanation: first, we create a workflow with the DSL provided by this library.
 The reason it needs source file path is to be able to generate consistency checks, to ensure that both source and target files are in sync.
    You'll see it in a moment in the generated file.
-What's written to the `workflow` variable is an object of type `it.krzeminski.githubactions.domain.Workflow`, it's not a YAML yet.
+What's written to the `workflow` variable is an object of type `io.github.typesafegithub.workflows.domain.Workflow`, it's not a YAML yet.
 However, a call to `toYaml()` extension function does the final piece of job.
    Alternatively, apart from `toYaml()` which returns a string, there's also `writeToFile()` which puts the string straight into the file under path inferred by the library or name overridden with `targetFileName` workflow argument.